-This course introduces the student to the principles of 2-D design using the design elements of line, shape, space, value, texture, color, and form.
+LEC 32-36/LAB 48-54 This course introduces the student to the principles of 2-D design using the design elements of line, shape, space, value, texture, color, and form.
 Students will explore design concepts through visual analysis, problem solving projects, and presentation.
 May be taken 4 times for credit.
-Prerequisite: None. --AA/AS General Education: AA/AS C --Transfers to both UC/CSU--CSU Area(s): C1
+Prerequisite: None. --AA/AS General Education: AA/AS C seeking to fulfill the Humanities requirement.
+Prerequisite: ART-120 (with a grade of C or better).